The Waverly School: Preschool

-Waverly's preschool program, licensed by the California Department of Social Services, is designed for children from 3 1/2 to 5; younger children usually attend the preschool for two years.
-It is limited to 17 students.
+Waverly's preschool program, licensed by the California Department of Social Services, is designed for children from 3 1/2 to 5 years old.
+Younger children usually attend preschool for two years.
+Enrollment is limited to 17 students.
 It is held on the elementary school campus at 67 W. Bellevue Drive.

 Elementary school

-Students learn from their life experiences, in developmental stages, and through activities.
-Each elementary teaching team develops a social studies theme for the school year and builds an interdisciplinary curriculum around that theme, incorporating language arts, math, science, the arts, and community service.
-Many of the skills needed to be successful in the academic disciplines intersect; the fluid nature of a theme-driven curriculum gives teachers the flexibility to teach and reinforce these skills across the curriculum.
-This structure also allows students to learn through experiential lessons and multi-modal approaches that help students of all developmental levels and learning styles access the content and develop a firm foundation in critical thinking, reasoning, and analysis.
-Teachers take a child-centered approach, often using children's own interests and experiences as a starting point for designing and teaching lessons.

 Kindergarten through 6th grade classes are in self-contained classrooms with a lead and an associate teacher.
 The average class size is 24 students, maintaining a 12:1 or lower student-teacher ratio.
 Beginning in first grade, most classes are multi-age in dual-grade configurations (e.g., 1st/2nd, 3rd/4th, and 5th/6th).
 There is a range of ages and developmental levels in each class.

-The elementary school is located at 67 W. Bellevue Drive, Pasadena, California.